by Rolf Baumberger

 B) The dark yellow and small flowering Primula veris.

 C) In P. veris, populations interspersed by plants in transition.
-As a result, they show a dark yellow ring at the entrance.
+As a r

 In this data space, (d*a*b) is represented,